ASaiM/framework/README.md

 ## Requirements

-To use the ASaiM framework, [Docker](https://www.docker.com/products/overview#h_installation) is required (except if you want to [setup and run the framework without using Docker](#installation-and-use-without-using-docker)).
+To use the ASaiM framework, [Docker](https://www.docker.com/products/overview#h_installation) is required

 For Linux users and people familiar with the command line, please follow the [very good instructions](https://docs.docker.com/installation/) from the Docker project.
 Non-Linux users are encouraged to use [Kitematic](https://kitematic.com), a graphical User-Interface for managing Docker containers.